 Data, analytics, and digital tools are the saviors that improve how we measure and monitor carbon.
 Not only this, but they also help us provide farmers with the information and insights they need to make the best decisions in their fields.
 For instance,

 - Digital apps harness data gathered from satellites, in-field sensors, and smart farm machines to help farmers identify and address problems way before they take hold.

 - It is also crucial to tailor such solutions to each farm’s needs, i.e., producing the right product in the right place, at the right time, and in the right amount.
 It can help farmers conserve resources while reducing greenhouse gas emissions.

 - Innovations like aerial drones allow farmers to precisely apply crop protection tools to a broader area in a fraction of the time.
 And the best part is that they require less manual labor.
 Drones can cover the same area in only two percent of the previously required time, with more precision.

 But to implement technology to make zero-carbon farms a reality, we will need strong partnerships and a commitment to innovation, along with a common purpose to transform our food system for the better.
 Hence, we need to build trust through transparency and open dialogue to advance business models across the sector and technologies to help us achieve a carbon-zero future for agriculture.

-CropIn collaborates with diverse private and public sector organisations to bring about a far-reaching digital transformation in the global agriculture sector.
-CropIn’s digital platform couples farm-level information with earth observation and weather data to empower agribusiness with end-to-end decision-making solutions.
-Our data-backed insights not only enables growers to increase farm productivity sustainably but also facilitates them to move closer to their zero-carbon goals more rapidly.
+Cropin collaborates with diverse private and public sector organizations to bring about a far-reaching digital transformation in the global agriculture sector.
+Cropin’s digital platform couples farm-level information with earth observation and weather data to empower agribusiness with end-to-end decision-making solutions.
+Our data-backed insights not only enable growers to increase farm productivity sustainably but also facilitate them to move closer to their zero-carbon goals more rapidly.